The Directors have pleasure in presenting the 56th Annual Report and the auditedfinancial statements for the year ended 31st March 2018.

-A separate section on the Company's Corporate Governance and a certificate from thestatutory auditors of the Company regarding compliance of conditions of Corporate Governance asstipulated under SEBI (LODR) Regulations forms part of this Annual Report.
+A separate section on Corporate Governance and a certificate from the StatutoryAuditors of the Company regarding compliance of conditions of Corporate Governance asstipulated under SEBI (LODR) Regulations 2015 form part of this Annual Report.

 12. BUSINESS RESPONSIBILITY REPORT

-In terms of Regulation 34 of SEBI (LODR) Regulations the Business ResponsibilityReport for the year 2016-17 describing the initiatives taken from environment social andgovernance perspectives in the prescribed format is given as Annexure -VI.
+In terms of Regulation 34 of the SEBI (LODR) Regulations 2015 the BusinessResponsibility Report for the year 2017-18 describing the initiatives taken from anenvironment social and governance perspectives in the prescribed format is given asAnnexure-VI to this Report.

 13. POLICY ON VIGIL MECHANISM

-The Audit and Risk Management Committee has adopted a Policy on Vigil Mechanism inaccordance with the provisions of the Act 2013 and Regulation 22 of SEBI (LODR) Regulations 2015 which providesa formal mechanism for all directors employees and otherstakeholders of the Company toreport to the management their genuine concerns or grievances about unethical behaviouractual or suspected fraud and any violation of the Company's Code of conduct or ethics policy.
+The Company has adopted a Policy on Vigil Mechanism in accordance with the provisionsof Companies Act 2013 and Regulation 22 of SEBI (LODR) Regulations 2015 which providesa formal mechanism for all Directors Employees and other Stakeholders of the Company toreport to the management their genuine concerns or grievances about unethical behaviouractual or suspected fraud and any violation of the Company's Code of Business Conduct andEthics.

-The policy also provides a direct access to the Chairperson of the Audit and RiskManagement Committee to make protective disclosures to the management about grievances or violation of the Company'sCode.
+The Code also provides a direct access to the Chairman of the Audit Committee to makeprotective disclosures to the management about grievances or violation of the Company'sCode.

 The policy is disclosed on the Company's website in the following linkwww.sundaram-clayton.com/Web%20files/Investors/Whistle%20Blower%20Policy.pdf.

 14. PUBLIC DEPOSITS

-The Company has not accepted any deposit from the public within the meaning of Section76 of the Act 2013 for the year ended 31st March 2017.
+The Company has not accepted any deposit from the public within the meaning of Section76 of the Act 2013 for the year ended 31st March 2018.

 15. STATUTORY STATEMENTS

-Information on conservation of energy technology absorption foreign exchange etc.
+Information on conservation of energy technology absorption foreign exchange etc:

-Relevant information is given in Annexure I to this report in terms of therequirements of Section 134(3)(m) of the Act 2013 read with the Companies (Accounts)Rules 2014.
+Relevant information is given in Annexure-I to this Report in terms of therequirements of Section 134(3)(m) of the Act 2013 read with the Companies (Accounts)Rules 2014.

-Material changes and commitments
+Material changes and commitments:

-Significant and material orders passed by the Regulators or Courts or Tribunalsimpacting the going concern status of the Company
+Significant and material orders passed by the Regulators or Courts or Tribunalsimpacting the going concern status of the Company:

-There are no significant and material orders passed by the regulators or courts ortribunals which would impact the going concern status of the Company and its futureoperations.
+There are no significant and material orders passed by the Regulators or Courts orTribunals which would impact the going concern status of the Company and its futureoperations.

-Extract of Annual Return in the prescribed form is given as Annexure II to this reportin terms of the requirement of Section 134(3)(a) of Act 2013 read with the Companies(Accounts) Rules 2014.
+Extract of Annual Return in the prescribed form is given as Annexure-II to this Reportin terms of the requirement of Section 134(3)(a) of Act 2013 read with the Companies(Accounts) Rules 2014.

-Details of employees receiving the remuneration as prescribed under Section 197 of the Act 2013 read with Rule 5(2) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 are given in Annexure III.
-In terms of first proviso to Section136(1) of the Act 2013 the AnnualReport excluding the aforesaid annexure is being sentto the shareholders of the Company.The annexure is available for inspection at the Registered Office of the Company during business hours and any shareholder interested inobtaining a copy of the said annexure may write to the Company Secretary at the RegisteredOffice of the Company.
+Details of employees receiving the remuneration in excess of the limits prescribedunder Section 197 of the Act 2013 read with Rule 5(2) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 are annexed as a statement and given inAnnexure-III.
+In terms of first proviso to Section 136(1) of the Act 2013 the AnnualReport excluding the aforesaid annexure is being sent to the Shareholders of the Company.The annexure is available for inspection at the Registered Office of the Company duringbusiness hours as mentioned in the Notice of AGM and any

-Comparative analysis of remuneration paid
+Comparative analysis of remuneration paid:

-A comparative analysis of remuneration paid to Directors and employees with theCompany's performance is given as Annexure V to this report .
+A comparative analysis of remuneration paid to Directors and employees with theCompany's performance is given as Annexure-V to this Report.

-Details of related party transactions
+Details of related party transactions:

 There were no material related party transactions under Section 188 of the Act 2013read with Companies (Meetings of Board and its Powers) Rules 2014.

-Details of loans / guarantees / investments made
+Details of loans / guarantees / investments made:

 During the year under review the Company had not granted any loans or guaranteescovered under Section 186 of the Act 2013.

-Reporting of fraud
+Reporting of fraud:

-The auditors of the Company have not reported any fraud as specified under Section143(12) of the Act 2013.
+The Auditors of the Company have not reported any fraud as specified under Section143(12) of the Act 2013.